tomhendra/stitch/README.md

 See `./components/NewComponent` for a structural example.

+## Google Cloud Platform API quotas

+If you notice the app isn't fetching data it is almost certainly because the daily API quota limit has expired.

+Because Next.js builds static pages for this app at build time on the server, the API takes a hit every time I push to GitHub and trigger a build.

+I have created 7 different apps on GCP so far!
+I am monitoring the situation and swapping out API keys as and when quota limits are reached.

 ## CSS declaration order style guide

 This is not enforced via tooling but is recommended for the benefit of your compañeros.